bennColl-cs4387/zsabotic/README.md

 -

 # Group Fix
 For this group fix, I worked with Ons, Malik, and Michael to add degree centrality support to the rustworkx library.
 I personally found joy in being able to take the lead on this project, as I was the one with most experience in Rust, so we were able to parse the codebase and understand the necessary changes.
-This PR only included basic function and and the bindings, and I later added in-degree and out-degree centrality support to the library.
+This PR only included basic function and and the bindings, and I later added in-degree and out-degree centrality support to the function.
 - Group fix: degree centrality feature for RustworkX: PR [#1306](https://github.com/Qiskit/rustworkx/pull/1306)

 # Essay